Skip to content

 bool

-if True, offending interaction affordances will be removed from the JSON.
-This is useful to build partial but always working ThingModel. `
+if True, offending interaction affordances will be removed from the JSON (i.e. those who have wrong metadata or non-JSON metadata).
+This is useful to build partial but always working ThingModel.

 False